-Rhode Island uses a three-stage licensing process for teens.
+Rhode Island uses a multi-stage licensing process for teens.
 This system allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.

 Limited Instruction Permit

 At age 16, teens may apply for a Limited Instruction Permit.
 Applicants under age 18 will need to have completed a 33-hour classroom driver education course certified by the Community College of Rhode Island.
 Teens may begin classroom driver education when they reach the age of 15 years, 10 months.
 Parents or guardians of applicants must also complete a short course on the learning-to-drive process.
 Applicants for permits must show a certified birth certificate, a driver education certificate and a Social Security card.
 A parent, legal guardian, or licensed foster parent must either accompany the teen to show ID and sign the permit application or the teen must arrive with the parent/guardian signature notarized on the application.

 With a limited instruction permit, your teen may only drive when accompanied by a licensed driver age 21 or older who has held a driver’s license for at least 5 years who is riding in the front seat.
 The Limited Instruction Permit is valid for one year.
 A road test will be scheduled approximately 6 months from the date you obtain your permit.

 Teens with limited provisional licenses may drive by themselves except for between 1 a.m. and 5 a.m.
 For the first 12 months, they may not drive with more than one passenger under age 21.
 These restrictions do not apply if the provisional license holder is being supervised by a licensed driver age 21 or older who has held a driver’s license for at least 5 years and who is riding in the front seat.
 Drivers under 18 are prohibited from using a cell phone (handheld or hands-free) while driving.